andreav/my-aws-cdk-typescript-constructs/Notes.md

 To test it is working:

 1. deploy FagatePrivateStack
-1. deploy EcStack with SSH keyPair
+1. deploy Ec2Stack with SSH keyPair
 1. connect to EC2
 1. curl <Task_pivate_ip>